hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 * `create` - (Defaults to 60 minutes) Used when creating the Virtual Hub Connection.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Hub Connection.
+* `update` - (Defaults to 60 minutes) Used when updating the Virtual Hub Connection.
 * `delete` - (Defaults to 60 minutes) Used when deleting the Virtual Hub Connection.

 ## Import